 Finally, there is a reduced level of risk when using e-cheques compared to an actual paper cheque.
 There is no paper being handed over to another entity and there is an existing database of bad cheques on record.
 On top of that, there are also risk parameters in the clearing system, which provides the necessary screening.

 Betting and other online transactions using e-cheques have their pros and cons.
 It’s not a foolproof system and it does have flaws.
 Let’s begin with the pros first.

 a) The transactions are easy to make.

-b) It works well, especially if you already have your own personal chequeing account.
+b) It works well, especially if you already have your own personal chequing account.

-c) It allows you to use the chequeing account you already have with your bank.
+c) It allows you to use the chequing account you already have with your bank.

 d) E-cheques usually have very high deposit and withdrawal limits just like regular cheques.

 e) There are no transaction fees that you need to pay for, unlike credit cards and other modes of payment.

 f) The bank transfers the money to the bookie straight away.